 Prior to the judgment, the insurer for the tavern (Insurance Company) had rejected an opportunity to settle for policy limits under the tavern's policy.
-Under state law, the tavern as policy holder had a cause of action against the insurance company if it acted in bad faith in failing to settle the claim.
-The tavern believed it had a cause of action against Insurance Company.
+Under state law, the tavern as policy holder had a cause of action against Insurance Company if it acted in bad faith in failing to settle the claim.
+The tavern believed